 You edit — sharpen a line, cut a paragraph.
 You hit publish.
 That single act teaches the brain: the paragraphs you kept promote the records behind them; the ones you cut cost theirs a little confidence.
 Nothing else to do.
 The next post starts from a slightly sharper version of you.

-Zsper is not a wrapper around a chatbot.
-It's an intelligence layer that compiles what it knows about you into writing only you could have published — and then gets sharper every time you hit publish.
+Zsper is not another AI writing tool, and it's not a wrapper around a chatbot.
+It's an intelligence layer that has learned your patterns, your tone, and your topic authority — and compiles that into writing only you could have published, then gets sharper every time you hit publish.

 If you've ever finished editing an AI draft and thought "honestly, it'd have been faster to write this myself," you've found the exact frustration I built this for.
 The draft you edit in Zsper already argues your position, in your words, about your market.
 You go in as the editor, not as the ghostwriter of your own ghostwriter.
 That's the whole difference — and because it compounds, the gap between your fiftieth draft and a stranger's only widens.